 We recommend you storyboard your ideas.
-Storyboarding allows you to plan visuals, so you can confirm you're highlighting the most important features.
+Storyboarding allows you to plan visuals, so you can confirm that you're highlighting what’s most important.

 You also want your voiceover script written and polished.

-We think that works because it serves as a build-up towards the humorous reveal, which is how awful life was for these two employees (and the company) before they got Salesforce.
+We think that works because it serves as a build-up toward the humorous reveal, which is how awful life was for these two employees (and the company) before they got Salesforce.

-This demo doesn't bore you with a detailed step-by-step process, instead, it shows you how life is so much simpler with its product.
+This demo doesn't bore you with a detailed step-by-step process.
+Instead, it shows you how life is so much simpler with the product.

 Plus, this video ends on a CTA, directing the customer to visit a page to learn more about how they can "build seamless, recurring relationships with [their] customers."

-We started the list with two pretty upbeat, light-hearted demos that are around two minutes long and show the product's main feature without getting too detailed.
+We started the list with two pretty upbeat, light-hearted demos around two minutes long that showed the products’ main features without getting too detailed.

 Pipedrive lets businesses customize their sales pipeline.
 Their product demo video is nearly five minutes long (basically twice as long as the Salesforce and Slack examples).
-But it’s length is for a good reason.
-Pipedrive takes a close look at its services and how they can help you and your sales team manage your pipeline.
+But it’s long for a good reason.
+Pipedrive takes a close look at its services and how it can help you and your sales team manage your pipeline.

 However, this demo doesn't end with a CTA.
-We think it could have been improved if it directed the prospective customer to logical next steps (in other words, encourages them down the sales funnel).
+We think it could have been better if they directed the prospective customer to logical next steps (in other words, encourages them down the sales funnel).

-So far, we've seen demo videos that mostly skirt around various features of the product.
-And that makes sense!
-A product demo video doesn't have to be about every single component of what you're selling.
+So far, we've seen demo videos that mostly skirt around various product features, which makes sense.
+A product demo video doesn't have to be about every component of what you're selling.

 But if it can be, that's great, too.

-SurveyMonkey's demo video is like a mini tutorial, in a way that works and is compelling.
+SurveyMonkey's demo video is like a compelling mini-tutorial.

 At first, the video starts a little too far away from the actual product features for our taste.
-It's a little hard to see and you'd need to be full screen (or in mobile) to get all the information being displayed.
+It's a little hard to see, and you'd need to be full screen (or on mobile) to get all the information the demo displays.

-But at around the one minute mark, the video really focuses on the buttons being pressed to create a new survey, see survey results, and send out survey reminders.
+But at around the one-minute mark, the video focuses on the buttons the user presses to create a new survey, see survey results, and send out survey reminders.

 Fronter uses an animated demo video to show its product off.
 It starts immediately with a pain point, visually demonstrating how "collaboration web projects can be really messy and time-consuming."

-After establishing that pain point, Front immediately positions itself as a solution.
+After establishing that pain point, Fronter immediately positions itself as a solution.

-Fronter's demo video walks you through how to create a project and casually mentions the pain-points usually involved with getting everyone's feedback.
+Fronter's demo video walks you through creating a project and casually mentions the pain points involved with getting everyone's feedback.